Desvart/ts-jest-cucumber-esm-template/README.md

 # ts-template
-This project aims to build a template to start clean TypeScript projects from scratch with a standard folder structure, and Jest, Cucumber, ESLint and Prettier already configured for TS.
+This project aims to build a template to start clean TypeScript projects from scratch with a standard folder structure for an hexagonal architecture, and Jest, Cucumber, ESLint and Prettier already configured for TS.

 You can clone this repository or apply the below walkthrough to get a similar results.
 Some configurations are specific to the IDE I use (WebStorm) and should be adapted to yours.